 - If we decide to make changes to the design, or if surprises arise, how are those changes and the resulting costs dealt with?

-- How long would my project take?
+- In your professional opinion, how long would my project take?

 - What kind of warranty do you provide on your homes, and how do you handle any necessary service?